Culinary Assistance (AUXCA)

 What does the fully qualified AUXCA do?

-• A passion for following procedure regarding food safety and sanitation
+- A passion for following procedures regarding food safety and sanitation

 What's the process of becoming AUXCA qualified?

-• Complete an 18 hour AUXCA class - offered from time to time around the District and online.
+- Complete a basic AUXCA class - offered from time to time around the District or online.
+An online basic class is available through the National AUXCA leadership - information is available here.

-• Have a routine medical screening by a CG Medial Officer or a Private Physician
+- Have a routine medical screening by a CG Medical Officer or a Private Physician and complete the Form 7200 Medical Screening (which goes directly to DIRAUX)

 USCG Auxiliary Photo by Garrison Bromwell